guntsvzz/DSAI-AIT/Course/Human-Computer Interaction and Information Visualization/Assignment/Experimental Design/01 Workshop - QWERTY and T9.md

     3. For learning, users should be able to learn Swipe and start to show a better performance than QWERTY and T9 after some bloacks of trails
     4. Swipe may have lower accuracy, since it varies based on the capabilities of the word prediction
 - Independent variables
-    -  3levels (QWERTY, T9 ,SWIPE);
+    - 3 levels (QWERTY, T9 ,SWIPE);
     - Let's say we have one more IV that is Screen size with 2 lebel (Small and Large)
-    - This becomes a 3x2 factorial desgin with 6 conditions
+    - This becomes a 3x2 factorial desgin with *6 conditions*
 - Dependent variables
     - Speed, Accuracy, and learning over blocks
 - Any possible confounding/random/control variables